Best Trail Camera for your Money in 2020

 The mounting options available are a ¼ 20″ sized threaded hole for tree mounts and tripods, and a nylon strap for attaching to a tree.
 You can add to the security by fastening it with a Python cable lock.

-As with the Browning Spec Ops XR, the pictures and videos out of this device have data strips that show useful information like date, time, temperature and moon phase.
+As with the Browning Spec Ops XR, and Browning Patriot, the pictures and videos out of this device have data strips that show useful information like date, time, temperature, and moon phase.